-Dangerous Items Policy (Firearms, Fireworks, Bombs and Weapons)
+Dangerous Items Policy (Firearms, Fireworks, Bombs And Weapons)

-Firearms, firew9orks, bombs or explosives of any kind, and other weapons are prohibited on University premises.
+Firearms, fireworks, bombs or explosives of any kind, and other weapons are prohibited on University premises.
 Weapons include any item defined as a weapon under city, state, or federal law and include but are not limited to: guns of any kind, slingshots, bows and arrows, spears, knives or any blades, martial arts weapons, brass knuckles, or any instrument that ejects projectiles.
 The University reserves the right to determine whether an item could be classified as dangerous and/or prohibited.

-University Policy on Drug, Alcohol, and Substance Abuse on Campus
+University Policy on Drug And Alcohol Use On Campus